 If you ask us, landing a video interview is hard on its own.
 The last thing you need is additional equipment stress.
 Set yourself up for success and invest in a good webcam.

 Once you solve the webcam problem and get the one you feel comfortable with, you should think about its placement to ensure your recruiter has the best experience too.

-Place the webcam on a stack of books or a box behind your monitor.
+For external webcams: Place the webcam on a stack of books or a box behind your monitor.
 You’ll want the webcam to be a bit above your eye-line, almost in-line with the top of your head.

-Similar to the advice above – place your laptop on something so that the webcam is above your eye-line, in-line with the top of your head.
+For built-in webcams: Similar to the advice above – place your laptop on something so that the webcam is above your eye-line, in-line with the top of your head.

 Lighting is incredibly important – I can’t stress this enough.
 It can take you from looking like a troll to looking like a movie star.